Stefan20162016/tracing/tracing-2_1.md

 ================================================================================
 ## intro

-First, it's the "easiest" way to use tracing because you don't need any tools is via tracefs, normally "tracefs" is mounted on /sys/kernel/debug/tracing/ [see end of this document for notes on each file/directory](#tracing-files).
+First, it's the "easiest" way to use tracing because you don't need any tools.
+Normally "tracefs" is mounted on /sys/kernel/debug/tracing/ [see end of this document for notes on each file/directory](#tracing-files).
 One prominent use case is trace_printk() which uses the tracing-kernel-ring-buffer instead of flooding your console or serial port(for a long time).
 MagicKey SysRq+z also prints the trace ring buffer.

 Second, other tools also leave their "traces" in `/sys/kernel/debug/tracing` either in automatically created new files or directories.
 It's *THE* central kernel tracing facility.